 During rhinoplasty the cartilage that is typically adjusted to improve the shape of the nose is the upper lateral and the lower lateral cartilage.
 The shape of the lower lateral cartilage directly affects the shape of the nasal tip.
 The shape of the upper lateral cartilage influences the width of the supratip and allows for tip rotation.

 The cartilage underneath the upper lateral and above the tip is part of the septum.
 Cosmetically, this portion of the septum is changed to allow for tip rotation and to decrease or increase the size or the nose above the tip.
 The nasal bones themselves are then brought into harmony with the rest of the nose with a tool called a rasp.
 Typically, the surgeon will make an incision to narrow the lateral base and bring the medial bones toward the midline.

-For patients who need significant change in projection of the tip, however, open rhinoplasty is often performed.
+For patients who need a significant change in the projection of the tip, however, open rhinoplasty is often performed.
 Open rhinoplasty requires an incision across the columella at the base of the nose between the nostrils.
 Because of its location under the nose, it generally heals without creating aesthetic concerns.
-This approach also affords the surgeon more visibility to the internal structure.
+This approach also affords the surgeon more visibility of the internal structure.
 The downside to this approach is that it tends to increase postoperative swelling.

 Reducing a Nasal Hump Without Changing Tip Rotation or Projection

 This is generally a closed rhinoplasty procedure.
 A surgeon can improve the nasal tip by trimming a portion of the lower lateral cartilage and using a suturing technique to help refine the tip.
 The structures above the tip – the upper laterals, the superior edge of the septum and nasal bones – are then reshaped to bring them into harmony with the tip.
 Finally, the surgeon makes cuts at the lateral base of the nasal bones.